MisterChief95/sd-forge-extra-samplers/README.md

 ## Installation

-1. Clone this repository into the `extensions` directory of your SD Forge WebUI installation:
+1. Clone this repository into the `extensions` directory of your WebUI installation:
     ```sh
     git clone https://github.com/yourusername/sd-forge-extra-euler-samplers.git
     ```